Pesicp/desk.mate.zero/README.md

 - **Weather Forecast** - Shows weather, hourly 9 hours in advance, daily 5 days, and current.
 Also shows time in selected city.
 When wifi is off the clock keeps ticking, the weather dissapears.
 - **Add City** - Add and remove cities.
 Limit is 10 cities for better performance.
 Douplicates cant be added.
 - **Power, Wifi** - Power off, Reboot.
 Turn Wifi on or off, change networks with ease.
-## Double press/touch to lock the screen, its disabled for add city card
+- Double press/touch to lock/unlock the screen, its disabled for add city card.
+Its set up realy fast to avoid accidental lock, 0.2 seconds

 # Installation Guide